gilbertchen/duplicacy/GUIDE.md

 make sure that all hashes match.

 By default the *check* command does not find fossils.
-If the -fossils option is specified, it will find the fossil if the referenced chunk does not exist.  if the -resurrect option is specified, it will turn the fossil if found, back into a chunk.
+If the -fossils option is specified, it will find the fossil if the referenced chunk does not exist.  if the -resurrect option is specified, it will turn the fossil back into a chunk.

 When the repository can have multiple storages (added by the *add* command), you can specify the storage to check by specifying the storage name.